 Blogging Takeaways: What I've Learned from My Girlfriends

-In this month’s installment of Behind the Blog, I’m shifting gears a bit and speaking from a more personal point of view about my blogging takeaways thus far and what I have learned from some incredible women I’ve met along the way.
+I wanted to shift gears a bit and speak from a more personal point of view about my blogging takeaways thus far and what I have learned from some incredible women I’ve met along the way.

-In the blogging world, you’re going to form a lot of relationships, but it’s the quality ones that will benefit you the most.
+In the blogging industry, you’ll form a lot of relationships, but it’s the quality ones that will benefit you the most.
 I mean, kind of common sense right?
 As a blogger, it’s easy to get wrapped up in ‘being everyone’s friend’.
 When it comes to bloggers and even brands, I’ve learned to value my smaller, quality relationships the most.

 I am and will always be my own toughest critic when it comes to my blog.
 What I’ve learned from my girlfriends though is that there are so many things that are so much more important and pressing going on around me, and that it’s so important to cut yourself some slack.
 When I’m not feeling it, I’ve learned that it’s okay to give myself a break.